 The trustee(s) must hold a meeting accepting its/their appointment as trustee(s) of the trust and agreeing to be bound by the terms of the trust deed.

-Stamping can be arranged either directly through the relevant revenue authority in your state or territory or by a lawyer, accountant or other service provider that offers stamping facilities.
+Stamping can be arranged either directly through the relevant revenue authority in your state or territory or by a lawyer, accountant or other service providers that offer stamping facilities.

 In New South Wales, stamp duty of $500 is payable in respect of each new trust within three months of the trust being established in accordance with the provisions of the Duties Act 1997 (NSW), which is administered by the NSW Office of State Revenue.
 If duty is not paid within three months then interest is payable until such time as the duty is paid.